Centre for Health Economics

 - Explore connections, collaborators, related work and more

-Helen Weatherly is a Reader, and member of the Team for Economic Evaluation for Health Technology Assessment (TEEHTA) at the Centre for Health Economics (CHE), University of York, UK.
+Helen Weatherly is a Professor in the Team for Economic Evaluation for Health Technology Assessment (TEEHTA) at Centre for Health Economics (CHE), University of York, UK.